AxReds/RPi-TMon/README.md

 The script can be executed as a ***bash*** console command or scheduled in ***cron***.

-To run it as a
+To run it as a ***bash*** console command, first ensure to add exectute attribute do the following:

+    dddd
+    ffff
+    cccc

 To schedule in ***cron*** do the following:
  1. `sudo crontab -e`  <*if it is the first time you run it, choose your editor*>
  2. go to the last line of the file or the first empty one